BanuPrakash/21_SPRING/README.md

 Within a Transactional boundary if an entity becomes dirty --> ORMs will flush the state to database by issuing UPDATE SQL.

+SQL is based on table and column names

+JP-QL is based on class and field names

+select reg_no, fuel_type from vehicles;

+select registrationNumber, fuelType from Vehicle